DIY Hot Cocoa Sign for a Hot Chocolate Bar: A Tutorial

 As you mentioned in the other comment, I did find the mugs in Dollar Tree.
 Sometimes Dollar Tree will carry glasses/mugs two years in a row so you may be able to find them there this year.

 I found the thermos tote on eBay.
 If you check on eBay and search for “plaid thermos” or “plaid thermos set,” you’ll find a ton of plaid thermos totes/sets on there.
 I just looked at mine and the brand is King Seely Thermos.
-I’ve seen this exact set on eBay since I purchased mine, so if you don’t find it, I’m sure it will eventually pop again on there.
+I’ve seen this exact set on eBay since I purchased mine, so if you don’t find it, I’m sure it will eventually pop up again on there.

 Be sure and read the descriptions before you purchase a set.
 Since these are vintage, I’ve noticed the condition can really vary.
 I searched for a while until one popped up that was in really good condition, so just be patient and one will come along that’s in great condition.